 For example, there is a train connection between Sofia, Bulgaria to Thessaloniki.

 Another common way to reach the city of Athens is by ferry.
 The port of Piraeus is the largest port of Greece and one of the largest in Europe.
 From the port, it is a short ride by metro or taxi to reach the city center of Athens.

 This is one of the best ways to get to Athens from the Greek Islands.
-Santorini, Mykonos, Milos, and many more island all have direct connections with Athens.
+Santorini, Mykonos, Milos, and many more islands all have direct connections with Athens.